LibraryOfCongress/api.congress.gov/Documentation/AmendmentEndpoint.md

                         -	`<name>`
                             -	The name of the committee or subcommittee associated with the action.
           -	`<recordedVotes>`
-              -	Parent container for recorded (roll call) votes associated with the action.
+              -	Container for recorded (roll call) votes associated with the action.
 Read more [about roll call votes]( https://www.congress.gov/help/legislative-glossary#glossary_rollcallvote) on Congress.gov.
 More information can also be found at the [Roll Call Votes by the U.S. Congress](https://www.congress.gov/roll-call-votes) and [Votes in the House and Senate](https://www.congress.gov/help/votes-in-the-house-and-senate) pages on Congress.gov.
                   -	A `<recordedVotes>` element may include the following children:
                       -	`<recordedVote>`
-                          -	Parent container for a recorded (roll call) vote associated with the action.
+                          -	Container for a recorded (roll call) vote associated with the action.
 A `<recordedVote>` element may include the following children:
                               - `<rollNumber>` (e.g. 312)
                                   - The recorded (roll call) vote number.
                               - `<url>` (e.g. https://www.senate.gov/legislative/LIS/roll_call_votes/vote1171/vote_117_1_00312.xml)